alfredcalayag/progress-arc/README.md

 <img width="904" alt="markup" src="https://cloud.githubusercontent.com/assets/8264059/18432430/c686edfa-7896-11e6-8ff9-d2c8310c055e.png">

 ## Live Demo
 Deployed on Heroku.
-[Click here for a live demo](https://enigmatic-bayou-18973.herokuapp.com/#/demo).
+[One-time load and display demo](https://enigmatic-bayou-18973.herokuapp.com/#/demo).
 See the transitions as the page loads.
 Hit refresh on your browser to play it again.

+[Data-binded demo with live updating](https://enigmatic-bayou-18973.herokuapp.com/#/demo-input).
+Input fields provided to change the data values and observe the changing transitions.

 ## Try it out
 Follow the build & development section below and visit http://localhost:9000/#/ in your browser.